the-pod-shop/opnsense-helper/README.md

 - i decided to create one mself
 - opnsense api does not let me do it, it just replies with: controller not found
 - but /conf/config.xml has the answer.
 - however for phisical interfaces its the god damn conf.rc
 - my opnsense runs in a vm, so it really doesnt matter for me
+- i just add the interfaces via libvirt and all i need to do is to enable them, given the /conf/config.xml method xml has the answer.
+- however for phisical interfaces its the god damn conf.rc
+- my opnsense runs in a vm, so it really doesnt matter for me
 - i just add the interfaces via libvirt and all i need to do is to enable them, given the /conf/config.xml method